National Awareness Campaign to Honor Fallen Military and Their Families

 MEMORIAL BACK BIBS & SPECIAL EVENTS

-Medals of Honor founder, Amy Cotta began running in combat boots in 2011 to fight the sadness of her then 18-year-old son leaving home for Marine Corps boot camp.
+Medals of Honor founder, Amy Cotta began running in combat boots in 2011 after her then 18-year-old son left for Marine Corps boot camp.
 After competing in endurance events wearing boots Amy discovered it could be a way to honor our fallen military and showing their families they are not alone.

-We honor fallen military and the families they leave behind through endurance sports and fitness to heal the visible and invisible wounds of war for both surviving family members and veterans.
+Honor our fallen military and the families they leave behind through endurance sports and special events in order to help heal the visible and invisible wounds of war for both surviving family members and veterans.

 Why Medals of Honor?
 Named for the symbolic act of sacrificing one’s endurance/sports participation medal in honor & memory of a fallen service member who paid the ultimate price for our freedom.

 Sure, we need money to sustain and grow our mission; we accept donations and offer fundraising options.
 However, we NEVER want money to be the focus of our mission or a barrier to participation.
 At the end of the day, all that matter is our mission, honoring the sacrifice.